-Managing agents should use the lease, where they can, to ensure that front doors of flats that are demised to the leaseholder are maintained in a suitable condition.
+Duty holders should use the lease, where they can, to ensure that front doors of flats that are demised to the leaseholder are maintained in a suitable condition.

-Not all leases are the same, so a managing agent should consult the building's leases before acting.
+Not all leases are the same, so duty holders should consult the building's leases before acting.